MateoCardonaRincon/webdev-fullstack-challenge-frontend/README.md

 If you want to take a look at the code of this project you will find three main folders (among other files):
  - app: for the main jsx files and style content
- - componets: for all the react components (and folder with three pages that gather these components)
+ - componets: for all the react components (and a folder with three pages that gather these components)
  - context: for the StoreProvider component and the reducer. <br>

+The frontend retrieves the Note and Category DTOs that were created in the backend, this way:
+ - For the CategoryDTO the client receives a list of CategoryDTO type objects as [ {id: 1, description: "My first category"}, {id: 2, description: "Another category"}, ...] (notice that the list of notes inside the original Category entity is skipped in this DTO.
+ - For the NoteDTO the client retrieves a list of NoteDTO type objects as [ {id: 1, title: "My first note", message: "Description of my first note", done: false, fkCategoryId: 1}, ...].
+In this case, the original Note entity maps all its attributes to the NoteDTO.

 The code has several comments that will give you a clue of what I'm implementing in each block of code, I hope you don't need them, since that means that my code is not a mess.